leobravo5/leobravo5/README.md

 ### Hi there 👋
+### I am Leandro Bravo and i am a Full-Stack Web Developer

 <!--
 **leobravo5/leobravo5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+About me :
+  Born and raised in Santiago del Estero Argentina.
+I love programming and in 2020 i decided to dedicate myself completely to it.
+ I consider myself to be a very organized, responsible, creative and social person.
+I can relate to people very easily and that's why i enjoy working on groups.
+Im looking for a job where i can continue to develop mi skills and knowlegde and help me grow as a full-stack developer

+- 🔭 I’m currently looking for a job in IT
+- 👯 I’m have experience working on group and individual projects
+- 📫 How to reach me: leandrobravo@gmail.com
+- ⚡ Technologies im familiar with:
+      *Javascript
+      *NodeJS
+      *HTML / CSS
+      *React / Redux
+      *Express
+      *Sequelize
+      *MySQL / PostgreSQL
+      *Dart / Flutter